-MM, 2011, Southern Oregon University, Ashland, OR; BA, 2009, Southern Oregon University, Ashland, OR; Minor in Computer Science and Business Information Systems; Microsoft Access and Excel Certifications
+MM, Southern Oregon University, 2011; BA, Southern Oregon University, 2009; Minor in Computer Science and Business Information Systems; Microsoft Access and Excel Certifications

 Daniel specializes in information systems and database design.
 He worked on Access database systems for government and nonprofit organizations building design and implementing a new information system to meet the organization’s needs.
 Daniel coordinates the Certificate in Management of Human Resources.
 Daniel has owned a home-based computer system since 1990 and currently designs and builds desktop PCs.

-MAT, 2000, Southern Oregon University; MBA, 1972, Harvard University Graduate School of Business Administration; BA, 1969, Psychology, Occidental College, Los Angeles, CA
+MAT, Southern Oregon University, 2000; MBA, Harvard University Graduate School of Business Administration, 1972; BA, Psychology, Occidental College, 1969

 John’s experiences include ownership/management positions with several different manufacturing companies during a 20-year career in private business.
 John taught high-risk students in alternative secondary school settings for four years.
 John also served time for the United States Armed Forces.

 JD, Santa Clara University, 1991; MA, Geography, University of California at Davis, 1980; BA, English, University of California at Davis, 1979; BA, Geography, University of California at Davis, 1979